Tagged with "trust"

 • The Big Picture

-God is painting on a canvas bigger than we can see—even when loss, confusion, or silence fills the frame.
+God is painting on a canvas bigger than we can see.

 • Mustard Seed Faith